-Hacking Mic Drop
+Hacking on Mic Drop!

 Some of our users have sent us cool hacks and workarounds to extend Mic Drop's functionality or allow it to work with unsupported audio devices.